DuPage County Immigration Inadmissibility Lawyers

-At Mevorah Law Offices LLC, we have several decades of combined experience helping clients in Chicago and throughout Northern Illinois with all matters related to immigration.
+At Mevorah & Giglio Law Offices, we have several decades of combined experience helping clients in Chicago and throughout Northern Illinois with all matters related to immigration.
 Our award-winning attorneys regularly represent clients before the U.S. Citizenship and Immigration Services (USCIS) and U.S. Immigration Customs Enforcement (ICE), and we have a strong track record of success dealing with these agencies.
 When a foreign national is found inadmissible, we put our experience to work to thoroughly examine the case and explore all legal options for ineligible or inadmissible immigrants.

 Obtaining a Waiver of Inadmissibility

 There are several general instances in which an immigrant may need to apply for a waiver of inadmissibility.
 Some of the most common include:

 - Prior Deportations or Removals: An alien that was previously deported and wants to re-enter the country can apply to have the statutory waiting period waived.

 - Unlawful Presence: Waivers can be sought to remove the three or ten-year bar for those immigrants who entered the country illegally or overstayed their visa.